Alfresco/alfresco-ng2-components/docs/core/datetime.md

 ## Date Utils

-If you need a lower-level manipulations with dates, ADF provides `DateFnsUtils` that addresses various scenarios like:
+If you need lower-level manipulations with dates, ADF provides `DateFnsUtils` that addresses various scenarios like:

 - converting `moment.js` format tokens to `date-fns`
 - parsing dates from strings, with moment.js/date-fns formatting tokens